View on GitHub

 If everything checks out, congratulations, Wonderful Wino is up and running and ready for you to add your wine!
 You could stop right here and use Wonderful Wino as is via its GUI.
 But to really make Wonderful Wino truly wwonderful, we need to configure Home Assistant a wwee bit more.

 To get the most out of Wonderful Wino, the Local ToDo list integration, and a functioning Home Assistant Voice Assistant enhanced with Ai are required. (fyi, I personally use the Google Gemini integration and it does a nice job.)
-This section will tie these various parts together.

 If you have not done so already, install the Local ToDo list integration now.